We will be temporarily closed from 12pm - 5pm on Friday of this week for an internal staff training.

 Constitutional Protections

-Although the U.S. Constitution protects every person within U.S. borders, those protections are not identical for citizens and noncitizens.
+Although the U.S. Constitution protects every person within U.S borders, those protections are not identical for citizens and noncitizens.
 In 2001, the most recent U.S. Supreme Court opinion concerning noncitizens’ constitutional rights was sharply divided.
 Naturalizing guarantees you need not worry about limited rights.

 Deportation Protection